JulienDabs/JulienDabs/README.md

   - MySQL

 A well as how to understand the whole process, work in Pair Programming, understanding AGILE method and much more.
-## What about now?
+## And now what?
 As part of the traning we've been asked to choose a framework to specialized.
 And I chose Symfony as I particulary loved work with PHP and the Backend.
-As the last step of the training we (a team of 4 to 5 Web Developper) are required to create a project from A to Z. As we are still in the very early process of the project I won't be able to tell much about it.
+As the last step of the training we (a team of 4 to 5 Web Developper) are required to create a project from A to Z.

-So stay tuned, more info will come your way.
+The project will be about a fictive Tennis Club.
+We will have to create a web who allow to make reservation of a court, create new accounts and interact with an API.